 In 2023 we announced our first U.S. automated fulfillment center to fully eliminate single-use plastic delivery packaging.
 To do this, our engineers reimagined machinery that previously used plastic, and retrofitted the machines to use a new type of more durable, weather-resistant paper with heat-sealing technology.
 We also invented new machines with improved made-to-fit technology and transitioned from plastic air pillows to paper filler made from 100% recycled content.
 This was the first step in a multi-year effort to transition North America fulfillment centers to paper.

-We have retrofitted more than 120 of our automated packing machines that made plastic bags to now create made-to-fit paper bags across the U.S. We implemented this in more than 20 fulfillment centers, helping us avoid more than 130 million plastic bags this year.
+We have retrofitted more than 120 of our automated packing machines that made plastic bags to now create made-to-fit paper bags across the U.S. We implemented this in more than 20 fulfillment centers, helping us avoid more than 134 million plastic bags in 2024.
 Through our testing and learning, we have developed a new generation of this machine.
 Updates allow for us to pack larger products, helping to increase the number of products that can be packaged in paper bags by 20%.
 New sensors on the machine help us measure all dimensions of a product, allowing us to create more correctly sized packaging, reducing the amount of paper we use.
 Variations of this automated, packaging technology, which cuts made-to-fit paper bags for individual items, are being used in North America, Europe, Japan, and Australia.

 Reducing packaging